 What is the best drone?

-After flying dozens of drones around the sky for countless hours, we think the best drone for most people is the DJI Mavic Mini.
+After flying dozens of drones around the sky for countless hours, we think the best drone for most people is the DJI Mini 2.
 It's the company's least expensive and most compact drone, making it easy to carry around and fly virtually anywhere.
 It packs up with its controller into a carrying case no bigger than a lunchbox, with room left over for spare parts and extra batteries.
+The Mini 2 ($449) has been upgraded to shoot 4K video, has a 6-mile range, and can stay aloft for up to 31 minutes.

 The best camera drone is the DJI Mavic 2 Pro, which has a 1/2.3 Hasselblad sensor, much larger than you'll find on other drones with built-in cameras.
 If you're looking for something with a zoom lens, then the Mavic 2 Zoom, which has a 2x zoom lens, is your best option.